OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

     }
     ```

 1. Objects must have their interface or class definition defined in the script.
-An object can also be defined anonymously inline, as in the following example:
+An object can also be defined anonymously inline, as in the following example.

     ```TypeScript
     function main(workbook: ExcelScript.Workbook): {name: string, email: string}